Mahee1169/CV-Portfolio/README.md

 ---

 ## 📜 Declaration
-I hereby declare that all the above information is true and correct to the best of my knowledge and belief.
+I solemnly declare that all the particulars stated above are true, complete, and correct to the best of my knowledge and belief.